Artorn25/Project-C/README.md

-# Project-C
-Program about Material exchange to money
+# Program about Material exchange to money

-How to use Program
+## How to use Program

 1.Register